minaiism/MyShoppingListApp/README.md

 Go here https://my-shopping-list-app.herokuapp.com/ for live demo.

-App includes incrementing, decrementing, removing and updating newly created items to your shopping list.
+App includes incrementation, decrementation, removal and update of newly created items to your shopping list.

-After clicking on 'check' button you are able to see all the items with the exact date of purchase in the basket.
+'Check' button refers to confirmation of purchasing goods.

-The basket is located in the top right-hand corner(desktop) or in the hamburger(mobile devices).
+After clicking on 'check' button your list is being moved to the history.
+History can be checked by clicking on the 'basket' button that is located in the top right-hand corner(desktop) or in the hamburger(mobile devices).

 ### Developed With: